Neither SAP nor I can give any warranty or support for Adobe Flash and if you repeat any steps described here, you do this on your own risk.

 - Microsoft has announced to remove Flash with an optional Windows Update from installations and also shut down distribution sources

-- Adobe Flash installations have a system-time-controlled “kill switch” that blocks functioning as of January 12th 2021
+- Adobe Flash installations have a system-time-controlled “kill switch” that blocks functioning for most clients as of January 12th, 2021

-- This can already be observed by setting a client’s time ahead to a later date
+- This can could be observed by setting a client’s time ahead to a later date prior to Flash EOL

 - Adobe announced to shut down distribution sources beginning of 2021 which might stop online installers and referencing package distributions (e.g. on Linux) from working